fdemmer/Picard-Last.fm.ng-Plugin/README.md

 ## Install

+Download the latest release from the github [releases] page.

+Extract the "lastfmng" directory in the archive to you local user's plugin
+directory:

+ - Windows: ``%APPDATA%\MusicBrainz\Picard\plugins``.
+ - Linux/MAxOS: ``~/.config/MusicBrainz/Picard/plugins``.

-Copy the "lastfmng" directory to ``~/.config/MusicBrainz/Picard/plugins`` and activate the plugin in the GUI.
+Start or restart Picard to load the plugin and enable it in the options dialog for plugins.

 ## Configuration